ionos-deploy-now/documentation/content/docs/from-cmd-line.md

 Now, take a short break until your project is deployed.
 Deploy Now will always show you the current build and deploy status of your project.
 If it's done Deploy Now provides a direct URL to your project.

-Now, if you look at your repository you will find a new workflow file named `.github/workflows/deploy-now.yaml`.
-This file includes all initial build and deployment instructions for you project.
-Feel free to customize your workflow from now on here.
+Now, if you look at your repository you will find workflow files for build and deployment in `.github/workflows`.
+Feel free to [customize your workflow](https://docs.ionos.space/docs/github-actions-customization/) from here.

 ### PHP Site